martimy/clab_vxlan_frr/pim/README.md

-# VxLAN over L3 Network
+# VxLAN using Multicast

-This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting three LAN segments across a layer 3 network.
+This lab demonstrates the use of VxLAN to link three across a layer 3 network.

 The network consists of three routers, serving as VxLAN VTEP.
-The routers are connected to each other in a ring topology.
 Each router is connected to a single host.
-The routers rely on OSPF routing for connectivity.
+The routers are connected to a fourth router forming star topology.
+The routers rely on OSPF for routing.
+PIM and IGMP are used for VTEP discovery.

 ![p2p](../img/pim.png)

-VTEP discovery is done using multicast:
+Configuration Notes:

-PIM must be enabled on all interfaces facing multicast sources or multicast receivers, as well as on the interface where the RP address is configured.
+- PIM must be enabled on all interfaces facing multicast sources or multicast receivers, as well as on the interface where the RP address is configured.
+- TTL must be increased from 1 to allow from packet to traverse the network.

 ## Starting and ending the lab